-The Committee on Dental Recruitment and Admissions makes the final decision regarding admission.
+The Admissions Selection Subcommittee makes the final decision regarding admission.
 The Progression Committee develops specific recommendations regarding placement or modification to the student’s curriculum or course requirements to accommodate individual needs.
 The Office of Admissions and the Office of Academic Affairs coordinate final placement arrangements.
 The Assistant Dean of Admissions and Recruitment notifies applicants regarding admissions decisions and, if indicated, placement decisions.
 Space must be available within the projected class in order for an offer of admission to be extended.

 The University of Maryland, Baltimore is the founding campus of the University System of Maryland.

 620 W. Lexington St., Baltimore, MD 21201 | 410-706-3100